SKHinga/AKAN-NAME-GENERATOR/README.md

 -Alert prompt will ask me to input date.
 -My Akan name will be generated!
 ## Setup/Installation Requirements
-* Hurp on to your browser,
+* Harp on to your browser,
 * type in the webs Url,
 * click the menu bar,
 * or simply click the generate button when you hover,